alrm29/alrm29/README.md

 ### 📡 STM32 UART Monitor
 Python GUI application for receiving and displaying UART packets from an STM32 microcontroller.

-### 🚁 UAV Telemetry Dashboard
-Dashboard concept for visualizing UAV telemetry such as altitude, speed, GPS, and battery data.

 ### 📊 Road Accident Analytics
 Interactive data visualization dashboard using Streamlit and Plotly.